Vivek1258/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 optimizations that transparently target the IBM Integrated Accelerator for AI for a number of compute-intensive operations during inferencing.

-_Note.
-Models that were trained on x86 ecosystem may throw endianness issues._
+Note: Models that were trained on x86 ecosystem may throw endianness issues._

 # Using the Code Samples <a id="code-samples"></a>